 Then I met Vincent, and my world changed.
 His love and attention filled the vacancy in my heart and made me feel priceless.
 I’d finally found happiness.
 Sixteen months into our marriage, life became even better when I gave birth to our son.

 A year after that, however, he became pathologically obsessive.
-No longer free to be myself, he controlled my every move.
-He isolated me, not allowing me to have friends or spend time with family.
+I had no freedom.
+He controlled my every move and isolated me from all my friends and family.
 His jealousy mutated and twisted into monstrous anger.
 Alone, afraid, and abused, the hole in my heart returned.
 I was a prisoner resigned to do whatever needed to be done to keep my once-loving husband from turning on me.

-“If you leave me,” he said with a hiss through clenched teeth, “I’ll hunt you down.
+“If you leave me,” he roared through clenched teeth, “I’ll hunt you down.
 If I can’t find you, I’ll figure out a way to make you come back—you’d come back for your sister’s funeral, wouldn’t you?”

 Frightened for my family, I stayed.

-“Don’t even think about having me arrested,” he said.
+“Don’t even think about having me arrested,” he threatened.
 “You know I have friends who’ll take care of you for me if I’m unable to.”

 I’d met those friends and knew it was true.